 If using the Stove Top:

 - The type of stove you use will impact the resting period.
-If you have a gas range, keep the pot on the burner for 15 minutes.
-If you have an electric range, you will need to move it off of the hot burner after a couple minutes because it remains too hot.
-If you have an induction burner, you will need to reduce the heat to low for a couple minutes before turning off.
+If you have a gas range, keep the pot on the burner.
+If you have an electric range, you will need to move the pot away from the hot burner after a couple minutes because it remains too hot.
+Induction ranges will need to reduce the heat to low for a couple of minutes before turning the heat off.

 Peeling tips:

-Give that spot a gentle tap and then peel away the shell.
+Give that spot a gentle tap on a hard surface and then peel away the shell.

 The easiest way to peel an egg is to separate the membrane from the egg.
-I find the easiest way to do this is to give the egg a gentle squeeze under running water.
+To do this, give the egg a gentle squeeze under cold running water.
 You should see the membrane pull away from the egg, and if you can get running water in that area, it will peel away easier.

 Best recipes to make with hard boiled eggs: